Antoni Binimelis, the Felanitxer guru of India

 The other Joan Mascaró

 In 1959, at 33 years old, Binimelis presented his first doctoral thesis on Sanskrit in Spain.
-The interest in the sacred language of India had been born in his Indo-European classes with professor Francisco Rodríguez Adrados.
+His interest in the sacred language of India had been born in the Indo-European classes of Professor Francisco Rodríguez Adrados.
 In the 18th century, the study of the language of the Kamasutra was decisive in attempting to create the first linguistic map of the world.
-In 1788, the British judge Sir William Jones, an expert in the Eastern world, related it to Latin, Greek, and Germanic languages.
-“No philologist –he wrote– could investigate these three languages without thinking that they come from a common source which, perhaps, no longer exists.”
-Jones thus discarded the majority belief of the time, which considered Hebrew the primordial language because it was the one used to write the Old Testament.
-The scholars who followed him also believed this and named that common, now lost, trunk Indo-European, because its derivations extended from India to Europe.
+In 1788, the British judge Sir William Jones, an expert in the oriental world, related it to Latin, Greek, and Germanic languages.
+“No philologist – he wrote – could investigate these three languages without thinking that they proceed from a common source which, perhaps, no longer exists”.
+Jones thus dismissed the prevailing belief at the time that considered Hebrew the primordial language because it was the one used to write the Old Testament.
+Scholars who followed him also believed it and named that common, now lost, trunk with the name Indo-European, because its derivations extended from India to Europe.
 Today, Indo-European is considered one of the 17 linguistic families on the planet.

 In 1963, after two years working at the Higher Council for Scientific Research (CSIC), Binimelis had the opportunity to delve deeper into the study of the transcendental language of the Brahmins.
-This was thanks to the first scholarship for a Spanish lecturer at the University of New Delhi, awarded by the Ministry of Foreign Affairs.
+This was thanks to the first scholarship for a Spanish lector at the University of New Delhi, granted by the Ministry of Foreign Affairs.
 Around that time, there was already a prominent Majorcan specialist in Sanskrit.
-He was Joan Mascaró i Fornés from Margalida, 29 years his senior.
+He was Joan Mascaró i Fornés from Margalida, 29 years older.
 As a teenager, he had been impressed by reading a Spanish translation of the Hindu poem Bhagavad Gita.
-In 1929, at the age of 32, he had graduated in Oriental Languages from the University of Cambridge (England), where he had accompanied one of the sons of the banker Joan March, his fellow countryman, to study.
-From the same university, where he worked as a professor, Mascaró dedicated himself body and soul to translating the sacred books of India into English, which allowed the West to discover a world full of spirituality.
+In 1929, at the age of 32, he had graduated in Oriental languages at the University of Cambridge (England), where he had accompanied one of the sons of the banker Joan March, a fellow countryman, to study.
+From the same university, where he worked as a professor, Mascaró dedicated himself body and soul to the translation into English of India's sacred books, which allowed the West to discover a world full of spirituality.
 “Binimelis –says López Nadal– never knew him.
 Surely, however, he knew who he was from his translations”.

 Cargando